ZoranZG/MintChip/README.md

 a data.frame or data.table that contains the start (default column name - 'start') and end (default column name = 'end') coordinates of genomic features that you would like to plot as well as the color you would like these elements to be (default column name - 'color') and any text annotations that you would like to add to the features (default column name - 'name')

 #### gene_list:
-a chacter vector of gene names that you would like to plot, can pick between hg19 and hg38 using the `genome_build` parameter.
+a character vector of gene names that you would like to plot, can pick between hg19 and hg38 using the `genome_build` parameter.

 #### genome_build:
-either "hg19" or "hg38" and indicates which genome buil to pull the gene annotations from.
+either "hg19" or "hg38" and indicates which genome build to pull the gene annotations from.

 #### alpha:
 a numeric value between 0 and 1 that specifies the transparency of the genomic interactions. alpha scales linearly with the number of overlaps, e.g. if alpha = 0.5 and two interactions intersect, their intersection will have the same transparency as one interaction at alpha = 1. alpha = 1 is no transparency. alpha = 0 is fully transparency.